Partha11/flask-proxy/readme.md

 ## Contributing

 Contributions are welcome.
-Please follow the
+You can create a pull request with a new feature or a bug fix.
+To contribute, follow these steps:

 - Fork the repository
-- Create a feature branch: git checkout -b feature/your-feature
+- Create a feature branch: `git checkout -b feature/your-feature`
-- Commit your changes: git commit -am 'Add feature'
+- Commit your changes: `git commit -am 'Add feature'`
-- Push to the branch: git push origin feature/your-feature
+- Push to the branch: `git push origin feature/your-feature`
 - Open a Pull Request

 ## License